It’s a beautiful Tuesday morning, and your comm center is directing you to move someone from a skilled nursing facility to a private residence.

 Q. Don’t you think these kinds of calls should be handled by the newest, least-experienced crews of all?
 I mean, why take a 9-1-1 crew out of service to transport somebody home?

-A. Going home from a nursing facility may not be exciting for you, but it can be a big deal for somebody who’s been kept away from their most familiar surroundings for weeks, months or years.
-Not only that, but in a very real sense, you’re this patient’s last line of defense against a very bad decision; to provide that protection, you’ll need every bit of your experience.
+A. I think there will always be some exciting days for us, and some days that are anything but.
+There’s a reason why we call this work.
+Namely, it’s work.
+Besides, going home from a nursing facility may not be exciting for you, but it can be a big deal for somebody who’s been kept away from their most familiar surroundings for weeks, months or years.
+Not only that, but in a very real sense, you’re this patient’s last line of defense against a very bad decision; and to provide that protection, you’ll need every bit of your experience.

 Q. What do you mean, a bad decision?